The Emitters tab

 All these types of emitters have a center that you may place wherever you wish using the X, Y and Z coordinates (the « Z » coordinate is used to set the depth parameter as you have already seen when studying the Keyframer).

-The Tools and Interpolation (Linear, Spline or Polynomial) popup menus are used to define the path to be followed by your emitter source in time.
+The Tools and Interpolation (Linear, Spline or Smooth) popup menus are used to define the path to be followed by your emitter source in time.

 By clicking on the little padlock buttons, it is possible to "lock" your emitters in space so that they cannot be moved along the axis (or axes) of your choice.
 This enables, in particular, avoiding untimely movement.

-The locked points may be subject to animation keys and "intermediate" points in time may be created from the locked points.
+The locked points may be subject to FX Stack keyframes and "intermediate" points in time may be created from the locked points.

 The Angle option is used to point the emitter in the direction of your choice.
-It is also possible to turn your emitter using the animation key system.
+It is also possible to turn your emitter using the FX Stack keyframes system.
 The Rotation parameter is used to manage rotations of more than 360°.

 Some settings, not shown above, are specific to the emitter you choose to work with.
 Depending on the emitter chosen these are: length of the line, length and width of the rectangle, size of the two ellipse axes.